Seatwave: Board appointments

-Board members also include Fred Destin, a blogger who often writes about Seatwave.
-Destin was a partner at Atlas Venture’s London office when the firm made its initial investment in Seatwave back in 2006.
+Board members also include Fred Destin, a blogger who often wrote about Seatwave.
+Destin was a partner at Atlas Venture's London office when the firm made its initial investment in Seatwave back in 2006.
 In 2010, Atlas Ventures closed its London office and Destin relocated to Boston.

 To prevent football hooliganism, the resale of football tickets in the UK was made illegal within the Criminal Justice and Public Order Act 1994.
 Resale of football tickets is only legal when expressly permitted by the individual club.
 As of 2011, Seatwave is the approved secondary ticket partner of Fulham FC.

 Seatwave has partnered with Grand Union Management who manage artists including The Enemy and Reverend and the Makers.

 Testimony at 2007 Parliamentary enquiry

 In 2007, the UK's Department for Culture, Media and Sport appointed a Select Committee to investigate ticket touting and outline recommendations on legislative measures.
 On 10 January 2008, the Select Committee published a report which summarised their findings.
 They identified 12 key benefits and 14 key detriments for consumers.
 Seatwave testified at the inquiry where Joe Cohen presented his view on touting.

 In April 2008, the government responded to the Select Committee's reports supporting the findings that legislation should be a last resort, identifying a need for the primary ticketing market to be improved and urging all players in the industry to work together to develop a voluntary code of principles.
 Seatwave has declined to join any trade association connected with secondary ticketing in Europe, citing fundamental differences.